 The scientists measured the ovarian reserves of participants through transvaginal ultrasounds, finding that only red wine was associated with antral follicle count (AFC)—a measure of egg supply.
 They found that less than five servings of red wine per month were positively associated with AFC, which comes out to about one glass a week.

-Before you run to the wine cellar, chairman of the British Fertility Society reminds Body and Soul that this study was tested on a small number of participants, and exposing a developing fetus to alcohol can cause irreversible damage.
-More data is needed before anyone can be sure of this correlation between red wine and fertility, however, it's one more reason red wine in moderation might be the key to your body's health.
+Before you run to the wine cellar, the chairman of the British Fertility Society reminds Body and Soul that this study was tested on a small number of participants, and exposing a developing fetus to alcohol can cause irreversible damage.
+More data is needed before anyone can be sure of this correlation between red wine and fertility; however, it's one more reason red wine in moderation might be the key to your body's health.